-The student should bring a course manual and relevant course notes to use throughout the clinical rotation.
+The student should bring a course manual and relevant course notes to use throughout the clinical experience.

 Do I have to do an orientation on the first day?

-Orientation sets the tone for the rotation; however, life happens.
-If possible give the student a tour and basic orientation on the first day.
+Orientation sets the tone for the experience; however, life happens.
+If possible, give the student a tour and basic orientation to safety and emergency procedures on the first day.
 Most important is clear and frequent communication with the student, and orientation to most key policies and procedures within the first week.

 What should I cover in the orientation?